Microsoft-community/Community-website/wiki/windows-insiders.md

 ## Joining the Windows Insider Program

 ::: tip Note
-You must be logged onto a Microsoft Account to be able to join the Windows Insider program.
+You must be logged onto a Microsoft Account to be able to join the Windows Insider Program.
 :::

 ### Joining the Windows Insider Program on Windows 11